Home sales fell again in September as surging mortgage rates, rising prices discouraged homebuyers

 “I think this is the top,” he said.
 “Maybe we’ll have a few months of very difficult sales because of this high interest rate, but things should be improving next year.”

 The weekly average rate on a 30-year mortgage moved above 7% in August, when many of the home sales that were finalized in September would have gone under contract.
-It has remained above that threshold since, surging last week to 7.57%, the highest level since 2000, according to mortgage buyer Freddie Mac.
+It has remained above that threshold since, surging this week to 7.63%, the highest level since 2000, according to mortgage buyer Freddie Mac.

 High rates can add hundreds of dollars a month in costs for borrowers, limiting how much they can afford in a market already out of reach for many Americans.
 They also discourage homeowners who locked in rock-bottom rates two years ago from selling.